-In 2020, tuition for full-time students at Schoolcraft College was $4,602 a year for in-state students and $6,760 a year for out-of-state students.
-On average, colleges raise tuition about 3 percent each year.
+In 2022, tuition for full-time students at Schoolcraft College was $4,888 a year for in-state students and $6,890 a year for out-of-state students.

-Schoolcraft College is a public institution, so it offers a reduced tuition rate of $4,602 for in-state students who attend full-time.
+Schoolcraft College is a public institution, which means it offers a reduced tuition rate of $4,888 for in-state students who attend full-time.
 For non-Michigan residents, out-of-state tuition is $6,890 a year.

 Schoolcraft College has the same tuition for international students as for those from out of state.